Uche14/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that adds execution permission to the owner, the group owner and the other users, to the file Write a script that sets the permission to the file Write a script that sets the mode of the file
 Write a script that sets the mode of the file hello the same as olleh’s mode.
+Create a script that adds execute permission to all subdirectories of the current directory